 Employing various printmaking techniques, different materials, charcoal drawing, among others, allows him to experiment with different layers in his works on paper and canvas.
 Beginning with a portrait in which he focuses on emotions and expression rather than the likeness of his subject, he then allows the material and printmaking patterns to guide his compositions intuitively.

 He allows bodily shapes to fragment and deform into layers, some rich, others delicate, half-transparent, or patterned, adding his distinct surreal twist.
 Abate’s layering technique becomes a process to imagine and visualize the complex depths of the stories that may live within the bodies he depicts.

-“My composition is loaded with unexpected forms and textures.
-The majority of the things in my works are unrealistic.
+Abate’s composition is loaded with unexpected forms and textures, the majority of which are unrealistic.
 Figures are distorted, shapes are erratic, and color options are limited.
 The vast majority of events are unreal.
-This daring fantasy has piqued my interest.
-My creations, however, have a considerable amount of realism.
-That is why I regard my works as fantasized realities.”
+This daring fantasy piques the artist’s interest.
+His creations, however, have a considerable amount of realism.
+This is why he regards his works as “fantasized realities”.